shreehari-revankar/WildEye/README.md

 ## Contact

-For any inquiries or questions, please free to contact free.
+For any inquiries or questions, please free to contact.

 Enjoy exploring the world of animal detection using YOLO on the COCO dataset!